Fear of Failure. Breaking free!

 - A reluctance to try new things, low self-belief around execution, a feeling they would be “judged”.

 - Self-sabotage.
 Unconsciously putting obstacles in their own way.
-For example, being distracted by seemingly “higher priority” issues which were little more than low pay-off admin tasks.
+For example, being distracted by seemingly “higher priority” issues which were little more than low pay-off “good things to do”.

 - The momentum-stalling pursuit of perfectionism, of getting all ducks perfectly in a row before taking action.
 A behaviour which ate up time and threatened to squander competitive advantage.